jnylam/jnylam.github.io/_courses/146-f16/homework02.md

 * 8 points for correctness on 4 problems, randomly chosen by the grader.
 * 2 points for presentation and legibility.

-Bonus: 1 point for the extra credit problem (must be turned in with the rest of this assignment).
+Bonus: 0.5 point for all 3 extra credit parts of problem 8, 1 point for problem 14 and 1 point for problem 15 (must be correct and turned in with the rest of this assignment).